-About six and a half years ago, I looked around my cleaned-up NASA office, wrote “So long, and thanks for all the fish, and walked out the door, wondering what my next adventure would be like.
-I was privileged to have lead human space flights for America for close to twenty years, and it was hard to imagine I’d enjoy anything as much.
-But then the call came from Kitplanes owners, asking if I’d step into the role of editor in chief a job for which I had no experience in aviation journalism other than submitting my monthly columns and occasional features and flight reviews.
-That was OK they said – “you know experimental aviation… we have people who can do the editing!”
+About six and a half years ago, I looked around my cleaned-up NASA office, wrote “So long, and thanks for all the fish,” and walked out the door, wondering what my next adventure would be like.
+I was privileged to have lead human space flights for America for close to 20 years, and it was hard to imagine I’d enjoy anything as much.
+But then the call came from KITPLANES owners, asking if I’d step into the role of editor in chief, a job for which I had no experience in aviation journalism other than submitting my monthly columns and occasional features and flight reviews.
+That was OK they said – “you know Experimental aviation… we have people who can do the editing!”

 No, I am not going away, but my time commitment will be less, and the ship is Marc’s to steer.
 We have a great many outstanding contributors – both regular and “on occasion” writers – and they are what makes this publication great.
 Those of us on the masthead are here to herd the cats and keep the pigeons lined up in neat rows, and I know that the editorial staff will keep on doing that with Marc back at the helm.